standardgalactic/zet/_papers/OOPSLA_17.md

     One of the most important specifications for software verification is the processor specification since it de nes the behaviour of machine code and of hardware protection features used by operating systems.
-We demonstrate our approach on ARM\textquotesingle s v8-M Processor Specification, which is intended to improve the security of Internet of Things devices.
+We demonstrate our approach on ARM's v8-M Processor Specification, which is intended to improve the security of Internet of Things devices.
 Thus, we focus on establishing the security guarantees the architecture is